 The SPF record always starts with the v= element.
 This indicates the SPF version that is used.
 Right now the version should always be spf1 as this is the most common version of SPF that is understood by mail exchanges.

-How to set SPF Record of your domain in to CWP panel ?
+How to set SPF records of your domain into the CWP panel?

-Just follow the below few step to set SPF Record of your domain under CWP panel
+Just follow the below few steps to set SPF Record of your domain under CWP panel: